 Great hitch receiver options

-Don’t you need a hitch receiver for recovery?
+Don’t you need a D-ring for recovery?

-No. You just need the pin.
 The pin that slides through your recovery receiver hitch to lock it into place will also slide straight through a recovery strap.
 Just slide your pin through your tow hitch and through a recovery strap.
 Pop the pin out the other side and lock it into place.
 You now have a secure recovery point to pull or be pulled from.

 Don’t be an idiot

 Let’s get a few things straight here.
 DONT BE AN IDIOT.
 If you are unfamiliar with the recovery process, then buy a recovery receiver hitch with a shackle.
 There may be less “user error” here when recovering a vehicle if it’s your first rodeo.